danm0nster/mvjrqa-replication/README.md

   synthetic models.
 You must run these scripts (or use the provided pre-computed data) before you can use the scripts for creating figures.
 * Scripts for producing figures.
 These scripts use the generated data to produce the plots used in the figures in the article.
-Aditionally, one script produces an animation available as supplementary information.
+Additionally, one script produces an animation available as supplementary information.
 * Scripts to analyze empirical data.
 These scripts rely on data not included here.
 In order to run these scripts you have to first